Terms of Service

 7. Sub-processors and transfers to third countries

 7.1 The Customer acknowledges that Adloop needs to engage other processors for carrying out specific processing activities, and that Adloop wishes to deliver standard services to its customers in a consistent, secure and efficient manner.
 Accordingly, the DPA shall constitute a general authorization by the Customer for Adloop’ use of sub-processors.
 Adloop shall ensure that sub-processors are bound by a written agreement that require them to provide at least the level of data protection required by Adloop under this DPA.
 Adloop shall inform the Customer of changes concerning its sub-processors, including the identity and location of new or replaced sub-processors.
-A list of sub-processors (including their name, country, processing activities and country/area where processing activities are carried out) is available at Adloop web page or other location as designated by Adloop from time to time.
+A list of sub-processors (including their name, country, processing activities and country/area where processing activities are carried out) is available hereafter or other location as designated by Adloop from time to time.
 Adloop will notify the Customers by adding the name and above mentioned details of new and replacement sub-processors to the list prior to them starting sub-processing of personal data.

 7.2 Where a sub-processor fails to fulfil its data protection obligation, Adloop shall remain fully liable to the Customer for the performance of that sub-processor’s obligations.